“It’s time,” Dad

 poverty in common, as well as the same American dream for a better future for their children.

-a person considered as descended from some ancestor or race
+a person considered as coming from some ancestor or race

 "Who would have guessed that years later the farm would become a stop for runaway slaves on the Underground Railroad.
 And then,” she said excitedly, “who would have further guessed it would be Mrs. White—perhaps a